RoestVrijStaal/valence/README.md

 This project is no longer maintained
 ====================================

 Mozilla no longer maintains this project.
 Cross-browser remote debugging is still a priority.
-To enable browser/device agnostic inspection and debugging, we intend to make our tools be directly compatible with the Chrome DevTools Protocol.
+To enable browser/device agnostic inspection and debugging, Mozilla intends to make its tools be directly compatible with the Chrome DevTools Protocol.

 ---